 CITA/CSCI 180 - Computers, Music and Art

 A course introducing the creative side of computing in the context of music, sounds, images, and other digital artifacts.
-Emphasis will be given to computer programming in Python related to music making and live performance.
-(For visual art and animation, you should be enrolled in CITA 120.)
+Emphasis will be given to computer programming for music making, live performance, and interaction.
 Students will develop several digital artifacts and elementary musical compositions.

 Course is open to all majors.
 No previous programming experience required.